Tirth-955/Blog-API/README.md

-# MultiBlog - Unified Blog Platform
+# Blogsmith - Unified Blog Platform

 A modern, full-stack blog application with unified authentication system where each user gets their own personalized dashboard.